 What fuel should I use in my fire pit?

 We’re often asked what do we recommend in terms of fuel for your fire pit.
 It’s surprising how much good quality fuel can make a difference to your fire, whether its for warmth or cooking.
-Carry on reading below to find out more on what fuel you should use and how to light your fire pit.

 Good quality, dry firewood

 The most common and right assumption is firewood.
 To avoid lots of smoke and also get the maximum heat from your fire, it is important to use only dry, quality firewood.
 We would recommend using Seasoned or Kiln Dried Logs which you can source locally or online.
 We use Kiln Dried Logs from a local supplier, Certainly Wood.
 The beauty of kiln dried logs is their moisture content is usually below 20%, meaning they require no further seasoning and can be used straight away in your fire pit.
 Another benefit is their consistency, due to the kiln drying process.

 Best firewood species to use in your fire pit